cornerstonejs/cornerstoneWADOImageLoader/docs/WebWorkers.md

 2) Add the path to that source file in the webWorkerTaskPaths array

-3) Register your custom web worker task with the framework by calling registerTaskHandler() function.
+3) Register your custom web worker task with the framework by calling cornerstoneWADOImageLoaderWebWorker.registerTaskHandler() function.
 This function accepts an object with three properties:
    * taskId - A unique string used to dispatch task requests to your custom web worker task
    * handler - function that is called when work is dispatched to your custom web worker task
    * initialize - function that is called when the web worker is first initialized and passed in the taskConfiguration